Skip to main content

 Contract Types

-Requirements
+Contract Requirements

-• Backdating: Not permitted under Omnipresent’s policy.
+• Backdating: Not possible as per Omnipresent’s policy

 Probation Period